SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

 T extends Number
 ```

-The above code should look like this:
+The code should look like this:

 ```java
 public class PowerOfThree<T extends Number>  {